What to bring on a trip to Europe

 Share

 Making a packing list for Europe shouldn’t be too complicated.
-It may seem challenging, but from my experience, you really just need to follow some simple guidelines and tips.

 I spend several months a year travelling around Europe every year and have learnt how to create the perfect packing list over the years.